-[dropap]S[/dropcap]o you have some hunting meat that you want to turn into jerky, but only have one or two recipes in your book that enable you to do so.
+[dropap]S[/dropcap]o you have some hunting meat that you want to turn into jerky, but only have one or two beef or venison jerky recipes in your book that enable you to do so.
 First off, it's the 21st century, and the internet has your back on the whole recipe thing.
 Secondly, we love jerky and want nothing more than to give you everything you could possibly need to spice up your jerky game, or even mellow it out for the pickiest of eaters in your life.

 Maybe you have a handful of recipes, but they're just not doing you as good as they used to out of age, meaning this one recipe has been around for years, you make it all of the time, and you just want something different for a change.
 Sometimes even the best recipes need to be replaced with something new, and you can always come back to your tried-and-true with a few others to switch it out with during hunting season.

 The easiest way to make jerky is to use a cut of meat rather than something like ground venison or ground beef.
-You can do it with ground meat, however you'll need to place meat in an extractor to make it into the characteristic jerky shape.
+You can do it with ground meat, however, you'll need to place meat in an extractor to make it into the characteristic jerky shape.

 The benefits of using an electric smoker are that you know exactly what temperature your jerky is cooking at, making it easier for you to tell when it's time to call it a day and indulge.